 Set up a cooling rack over paper towels.

-Meanwhile, heat up canola oil in a large (cast iron) saute pan.
+Meanwhile, heat up about 1/4 inch of canola oil in a large (cast iron) saute pan.
 A dab of schmaltz never hurt either.
 Pro tip- add a little piece of peeled carrot to the oil to soak up the brown bits that flake off so they don't get in your latkes!

 Scoop heaping 1/4 cup spoonfuls of the potato mixture into the oil (they should sizzle!) and flatten slightly and fry until golden brown, about 3 minutes.
 Don't worry about your latkes being perfectly round.
 Those fly away pieces get extra crispy and delicious!
-Then flip and fry the other side.
+Then flip and fry the other side another 2 minutes or so.
 Don't overcrowd the pan.

 Repeat with remaining latke batter, drying it again if liquid starts to accumulate.
 Drain on a rack over paper towels and sprinkle with more salt.
 Eat!